unrealwork/atsd-use-cases/research/us-mortality/README.md

 | 2016-07-30T00:00:00.000Z  | 12.0   | Boston     | MA          | New-England |
 ```

-This next query looks at total pneumonia and influenza deaths for all cities in a given region using the `GROUP BY` clause, which combines rows having common values into a single row.
+The query below returns total pneumonia and influenza deaths for all cities in a given region using the `GROUP BY` clause, which combines rows having common values into a single row.
 The region
 specified in this query is **New-England**.
-Read more about the `GROUP BY` clause [here](https://axibase.com/docs/atsd/sql/#grouping).

 ```sql
 SELECT datetime, sum(value),